microsoft/genaiscript/docs/src/content/docs/reference/scripts/annotations.md

 })
 ```

-## Line numbers
+### Line numbers

-The "system.annotations" prompt automatically enables line number injection for all `def` section.
+The `system.annotations` prompt automatically enables line number injection for all `def` section.
 This helps
 with the precision of the LLM answer and reduces hallucinations.

 ## GitHub Action Commands